airbytehq/airbyte/docs/integrations/sources/linkedin-ads.md

 :::info

-For Ad Analytics Streams such as `Ad Analytics by Campaign` and `Ad Analytics by Creative`, the `pivot` column name is renamed to `pivotValue` to handle the data normalization correctly and avoid name conflicts with certain destinations.
+**Ad Analytics Streams**: For Ad Analytics Streams such as `Ad Analytics by Campaign` and `Ad Analytics by Creative`, the `pivot` column name is renamed to `pivotValue` to handle the data normalization correctly and avoid name conflicts with certain destinations.
 This field contains the ID of the associated entity as a [URN](https://learn.microsoft.com/en-us/linkedin/shared/api-guide/concepts/urns).
 Please refer to the [LinkedIn documentation](https://learn.microsoft.com/en-us/linkedin/marketing/urn-resolution?view=li-lms-2023-05) for the format of the URN value for the Ad Analytics streams.

+**Ad Direct Sponsored Contents**: Essentially, Linkedin adverts are obtained through the endpoint Linkedin Creatives.
+Creatives, reference some sort of content, like videos through a field called reference (more information on this on the creatives endpoint [documentation](https://learn.microsoft.com/en-us/linkedin/marketing/integrations/ads/account-structure/create-and-manage-creatives?view=li-lms-2024-03&tabs=http%2Chttp-update-a-creative)).
+This is the field we use to make a join with the adSponsoredContent object, field content_reference.
+We need to make this join in order to obtain the name of the video that is associated to the Linkedin Creative we are analyzing.
+The adSponsoredContent is currently the only endpoint we could find that can give us the information necessary to make this join / connection.

+The documentation of this Ad Sponsored Content object is available [here](https://learn.microsoft.com/en-us/linkedin/marketing/integrations/ads/account-structure/create-and-manage-creatives?view=li-lms-2024-03&tabs=http%2Chttp-update-a-creative).

 :::